 Amazon provides a resource tagging API.
 This enables you to govern and implement tags at scale.
 More automation means less human error: providing you with higher quality and more maintainable tags.

 Implementing your initial tagging strategy is only half of the challenge.
 Keeping tags relevant and updated is the other half.
 You will probably find that high-level concepts such as 'purpose' and 'cost center' are consistent.
-But, the technology you apply and projects that are active may have a higher turnover, so you will need to review the tagging policy.
+However, the technology you apply and projects that are active may have a higher turnover, so you will need to review the tagging policy.

-Thinking beyond AWS
+Thinking Beyond AWS

 And, having started this article with the challenges, we want to finish with the good news.
 You do not have to remain in AWS to tag AWS!